alloc/jumpgen/packages/jumpgen/README.md

   console.log('done')
 })

-// If the generator is asynchronous and respects the abort signal it's given,
-// you can stop it early with the "stop" method.
-This also disables file watching. await runner.stop()
+// End the current run early and stop watching for changes. await runner.destroy()

 // Listen to events from the runner. runner.events.on('start', generatorName => {